 - Failing a Test for Drugs or Alcohol

-If the prosecution suspects that you have violating the terms of your probation, you can be arrested without a warrant and brought before the court.
+If the prosecution suspects that you have violated the terms of your probation, you can be arrested without a warrant and brought before the court.
 At a violation or revocation hearing, the prosecution will present evidence of a technical or substantive violation of the terms and conditions of your probation.
 However, unless the state can prove that you acted willfully or that the offense is considered to be substantial, a violation does not exist.
 When a failure to comply was due to factors outside your control, such as car trouble, there is no willful or deliberate action.
-Our defense attorneys will fight to eliminate or have the charges against you reduced while searching for ways to soften any sanctions imposed by the court.
-To identify your best available strategies, contact us at 352.377.7800.
+Our criminal defense attorneys will fight to eliminate or have the charges against you reduced while searching for ways to soften any sanctions imposed by the court.

 - Know The Difference Between Parole and Probation?